openkim/kliff/docs/source/auto_examples/example_uq_mcmc.rst

 Finally, after obtaining the independent samples, we need to assess whether the resulting samples have converged to a stationary distribution, and thus a good representation of the actual posterior.
-This is done by computing the potential scale reduction factor (PSRF).
-The PSRF declines to 1 as the number of iterations goes to infinity.
+This is done by computing the potential scale reduction factor (PSRF), denoted by :math:`\hat{R}^p`.
+The value of :math:`\hat{R}^p` declines to 1 as the number of iterations goes to infinity.
 A common threshold is about 1.1, but higher threshold has also been used.

 ..
-GENERATED FROM PYTHON SOURCE LINES 203-216
+GENERATED FROM PYTHON SOURCE LINES 239-252

 .. code-block:: default